Overview

 3.13: Third-Party Data Combination

-• Unclear whether data shared with third parties can be combined with other data.
+• Unclear whether data shared with third parties can be combined by third parties for their own purposes.

 3.14: Third-Party Authentication

-• Third-party login is not supported.
+• Social or federated login is not supported.

 3.15: De-identified or Anonymized Data

-• Unclear whether the company describes their de-identification process of user information.
+• Unclear whether the vendor describes their deidentification process of user information.

 3.16: Third-Party Contractual Obligations